frock81/skel-vagrant/README.md

 # Skel Vagrant

-A **simple** [Ansible](https://www.ansible.com/) based project skeleton using [Vagrant](https://www.vagrantup.com/), [Virtualbox](https://www.virtualbox.org/) and [Cookiecutter](https://github.com/cookiecutter/cookiecutter) as tooling.

-Vagrant provides the virtual machines (*vms*, in this article) configuration that will be used in the local development environment (that shall move to a dev, staging or production environment afterwards).

-Virtualbox is used as the Vagrant provider because the portability between Linux, Windows and Mac and the ease of use also.

-Cookiecutter moves the project template to the real one.
+A **simple** skeleton for  [Ansible](https://www.ansible.com/) based IT infrastructure projects that use [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) as tooling for local development.
+This way one can create, develop and test IT infrastructure scenarios in an local computer.

 ## Requirements

-Working Vagrant, Virtualbox and Cookiecutter (and so a Python interpreter) installation.
-See each tool site for details.
-Ansible is not required to create the new project boilerplate.
+Tooling:

+- [Cookiecutter](https://github.com/cookiecutter/cookiecutter) (and so a Python interpreter)
+- Virtualbox
+- Vagrant

+The only tool needed to create the boilerplate project is Cookiecutter, but, for the project to be useful, one needs a Vagrant and Virtualbox working installation.
+See each tool site for details about install and config.
+Since it aims Ansible projects, it is assumed that there will be a working Ansible installation too.

+Cookiecutter creates the real project boilerplate from the project template.

+Vagrant provides the virtual machines (*vms*, in this article) configuration that will be used in the local development environment (that shall move to a dev, staging or production env afterwards).

+Virtualbox was chosen as the Vagrant provider because the portability between Linux, Windows and Mac and the ease of use also.

 ## Running